omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 Many projects will quote theoretical throughput.
 It is possible to judge a Layer 2 performance based on its maximum throughput achievable by its design.

 If we were to compare to other projects in this dimension, the maximum block size for a Plasma block is at 65,536 (as limited by Merkle tree).
-Given a 12 second Ethereum block, the maximum block throughput would be 5,461 TPS.
+Given a 12-second Ethereum block, the maximum block throughput would be 5,461 TPS.

 Although we could try to manually fabricate 65K Transactions and submit them into a Plasma block and forego the rest of the tech stack, our point of view is that this approach has not taken into account how real-world business transactions work, nor is it reflective of bottlenecks faced by real software and therefore should not be taken as a definitive figure for performance comparison.
 It is a non-productive benchmark for serious applications.